What Happens When Saturn Returns.......

 In fact it is the in overcoming obstacles and limitations that you discover what you are really made of and ultimately leads you to fulfil your true potential.
 It is no coincidence that the Ancient Roman festival of 'Saturnalia' had a reputation for licence and excess - they could afford to let off steam because the harvest was safely gathered and stored for the lean period to follow.

-Saturn is in Leo until September when it enters Virgo where it stays until July 2010.
-Those of you born between mid 1977 to September 1980 will experience your first Saturn return during the next 3 years.
+Saturn is in Scorpio until December 23 2014 when it moves into Sagittarius.
+Because of it’s retrograde movement it returns to Scorpio between mid June and mid September 2015.
+Those of you born between December 1982 and October 1983 will already have experienced your first Saturn Return.
+Those born between November 1983 and November 1985 will start to feel the resonance of Saturn as your Returns approach .
 You will be figuring out how you want to structure the next 30 years of your life and this could encompass one or all of the following issues:

 Relationship issues – are you with the right partner?

-The second Saturn Return occurs for those born between late 1947 and late 1950.
-In more enlightened times, this was considered to be the age of wisdom but in our youth oriented society it's easy to feel overlooked and unproductive at 60.
+The second Saturn Return occurs for those born between October 1953 and late October 1956.
+In more enlightened times, this was considered to be the age of wisdom but in our youth oriented society it’s easy to feel overlooked and unproductive at 60.
 However, by refusing to tap into this ridiculous idea you can make the next part of your life one of innovation and enjoyment.
-This is the time to
+This is the time to:

 In fact you can do anything you want to so long as you remain true to yourself.
 And that is the great lesson of the second Saturn Return: if you are not living your life in a way that really makes sense to you, this could be a tricky time and you may have to take stock and find out just what your own truth really is.